-General Recommendation: Vote case-by-case on the election of audit committee members.
+General Recommendation: Vote case-by-case on the election of internal auditor(s).
 Consider the history of a particular internal auditor when deciding whether to vote in favor of his or her (re)election.

 Examples of circumstances where a vote against an internal auditor's (re)appointment should be considered include: